tychonievich/cso1-s2022/markdown/lab05-debugger.md

 ### Commands controlling break points

-A *break point* is a program location where the debugger pauses when running so you can see what's around it.
+A *breakpoint* is a program location where the debugger pauses when running so you can see what's around it.

 When `run`, the debugger pauses right *before* executing the code on which you place a breakpoint.